solquist/DataCleaningAssignment/README.md

 ### Creating descriptive variable names

 For descriptive names, a nomenclature is defined to add some consistency to the naming.
 The choices in the ordering are in trying to represent the more general aspect of the variable to the more specific.
 This required re-ordering of the components rather than just a straight substitution.
 To do this I start with a reference of the column names to build a vector of selection indices and build up a new label according to the rules below.
 Also note some of the labels have the sub-string "BodyBody" in them.
-That appears to be a mistake in the coding of the variable (when you look at the patterns of the other variables) and so there is also a step to replace "BodyBody" with "Body" so it can be treated with the same logic of the others.
+That appears to be a mistake in the coding of the variable (when you look at the patterns of the other variables) and so there is also a step to replace "BodyBody" with "Body" so it can be treated with the same logic as the others.
 Also note it is important that the step above has already been filtered to labels containing "mean()" or "std()" as the name parsing logic is built on that assumption.

 The names are rebuilt using the following nomenclature: